Italian Tunisians

-Italian Tunisians (Italo-tunisini, or Italians of Tunisia) are Tunisians of Italian descent.
+Italian Tunisians (Italo-tunisini, or Italians of Tunisia) are Tunisian-born citizens who are fully or partially of Italian descent, whose ancestors were Italians who emigrated to Tunisia during the Italian diaspora, or Italian-born people in Tunisia.
 Migration and colonization, particularly during the 19th century, led to significant numbers of Italians settling in Tunisia.

 Italian presence in Tunisia

-The presence of a numerous community of Italians in Tunisia has ancient origins, but it is only from the first half of the 19th century that its economic and social weight became critical in many fields of the social life of the country.
+The presence of Italian peoples in Tunisia began in the first half of the 19th century that its economic and social weight became critical in many fields of the social life of the country.

 The Republic of Genoa owned the island of Tabarka near Biserta, where the Genoese family Lomellini, who had purchased the grant of the coral fishing from the Ottoman Turks, maintained a garrison from 1540 to 1742.
 Here may still be seen the ruins of a stronghold, a church and some Genoese buildings.
 At Tabarka the ruins consist of a pit once used as a church and some fragments of walls which belonged to Christian buildings.

 Italian Jews from Livorno created the first foreign community in Tunisia, after the 16th century.
 In those centuries, the Italian language became the lingua franca in the field of the commerce in the Maghreb.

 The first Italians in Tunisia at the beginning of the 19th century were mainly traders and professionals in search of new opportunities, coming from Liguria and the other regions of northern Italy.
 In those years even a great number of Italian political exiles (related to Giuseppe Mazzini and the Carbonari organizations) were forced into expatriation in Tunisia, in order to escape the political oppression enacted by the preunitary States of the Italian peninsula.
 One of them was Giuseppe Garibaldi, in 1834 and 1849.

 In a move that foreshadowed the Triple alliance, Italian colonial interests in Tunisia were actually encouraged by the Germans and Austrians in the late 19th century to offset French interests in the region and to retain a perceived balance of power in Europe.
 The Austrians also had an interest in diverting Italy's attention away from the Trentino.

 At the end of the 19th century, Tunisia received the immigration of tens of thousands of Italians, mainly from Sicily and also Sardinia.
 As a consequence, in the first years of the 20th century there were more than 100,000 Italian residents in Tunisia.
 They concentrated not only in Tunis, Biserta, La Goulette, and Sfax, but even in small cities like Zaghouan, Bouficha, Kelibia, and Ferryville.